Policy and Practice Brief Issue Five: How Social Workers Can Create Immigrant-Friendly Communities

 Policy and Practice Brief Issue Four: Diversion of Individuals with Mental Illness from the Criminal Justice System

-The past four decades has seen an exponential increase in the number of Americans housed in jails
+The past four decades have seen an exponential increase in the number of Americans housed in jails

 and prisons; with a disproportionate number having a severe mental illness.
 The resulting impact on families and